Chart Color Schemes

 AreaSearch analysis of employment trends sees Nirimba performing better than 90% of local markets assessed across Australia

-Nirimba has a skilled workforce with essential services sectors well represented.
-As of September 2025, its unemployment rate is 1.7%.
-This rate is 2.4% lower than the Rest of Qld's rate of 4.1%.
+Nirimba has a skilled workforce with essential services sectors well-represented.
+As of December 2025, the unemployment rate is 1.1%, based on AreaSearch aggregation of statistical area data.
+By this date, 1,050 residents are employed while the unemployment rate is 2.9% below Regional Qld's rate of 4.0%.

-Workforce participation in Nirimba is high at 102.6%, compared to Rest of Qld's 65.7%.
-According to Census responses, 11.8% of residents work from home.
-Key industries of employment among residents are health care & social assistance, construction, and retail trade.
-Health care & social assistance has notable concentration with employment levels at 1.4 times the regional average.
+Workforce participation in Nirimba is somewhat lower at 62.5% compared to Regional Qld's 64.5%.
+According to Census responses, only 11.8% of residents work from home.
+Employment is concentrated in health care & social assistance, construction, and retail trade.
+Health care & social assistance shows notable concentration with employment levels at 1.4 times the regional average.

-Conversely, agriculture, forestry & fishing shows lower representation at 0.9%.
-The predominantly residential area offers limited local employment opportunities.
-In the 12-month period ending in September 2025, Nirimba's labour force decreased by 1.3% and employment declined by 0.9%, leading to a fall in unemployment of 0.4 percentage points.
-This contrasts with Rest of Qld where employment grew by 1.7%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Nirimba's employment mix suggests local employment should increase by 7.0% over five years and 14.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Conversely, agriculture, forestry & fishing has lower representation at 0.9%.
+The area offers limited local employment opportunities as indicated by the count of Census working population vs resident population.
+Over the 12 months to December 2025, labour force levels decreased by 16.3% with employment decreasing by 16.1%, causing unemployment to fall by 0.2 percentage points.
+This contrasts Regional Qld where employment grew by 0.7%, labour force expanded by 1.0%, and unemployment rose 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Nirimba.
+These projections estimate that national employment should increase by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Nirimba's employment mix suggests local employment should increase by 7.0% over five years and 14.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment